wbcchsyn/spin-sync-rs/README.md

 - Declaring public structs `Mutex` and `RwLock`, whose interfaces are resembles those of `std::sync`.
 - Ensuring safety as much as `std::sync`.
-- Unfortunately, rust nightly version is required so far.

 ## How to use